RTEMS/rtems-docs/c-user/region_manager.rst

        - invalid address of area to add

 DESCRIPTION:
-    This directive adds the memory which starts at starting_address for length bytes to the region specified by id.
+    This directive adds the memory area which starts at :c:data:`starting_address` for :c:data:`length` bytes to the region specified by :c:data:`id`.

+    There are no alignment requirements for the memory area.
+The memory area must be big enough to contain some maintenance blocks.
+It must not overlap parts of the current heap memory areas.
+Disconnected memory areas added to the heap will lead to used blocks which cover the gaps.
+Extending with an inappropriate memory area will corrupt the heap resulting in undefined behaviour.

 NOTES:
     This directive will obtain the allocator mutex and may cause the calling task to be preempted.

     The calling task does not have to be the task that created the region.
-Any local task that knows the region id can extend the region.
+Any local task that knows the region identifier can extend the region.

 .. raw:: latex